hongseok-yang/graduatePL25/README.md

 ## 1. Important Announcements

+#### [10 November] No lecture on 4 December.

+There will not be a lecture on 4 December.
+We will cover all the course materials by 2 December.

 #### [10 November] [Homework2](https://github.com/hongseok-yang/graduatePL25/blob/main/Homework/homework2.pdf) is out.

 The homework assignment 2 is out.
 Submit your solutions in KLMS by 6:00pm on 28 November 2025 (Friday).